vsthepen/Maven-Toys---Sales-Analysis-Report-Development-Project/README.md

 ### Overview

-Maven Toys, a renowned toy company, has provided two years of data (2022 and 2023) for analysis.
-The goal is to evaluate their performance and uncover insights aligned with the specified requirements below, enabling data-driven decision-making to support their business objectives.
+Maven Toys, a toy company with 35 stores across various cities and locations, has provided two years of data (2022 and 2023) for analysis.
+The objective is to assess their performance, derive insights and build a report aligned with the specified requirements below, supporting data-driven decision-making to achieve their business goals.

 ### Report Requirements
 - Provide an analysis of Sales and Profit by Product Category.